 We are delighted that you are interested in being married at All Saints’ Episcopal Church!
 Christian Marriage is a solemn and public covenant between two people in the presence of God, and our goal is to help you plan a service of worship that will be sacred, dignified, and joyous.

-To begin your process, schedule a consultation with one of our priests.
-We would be pleased to answer any questions that you may have.
-We look forward to sharing in the joy of such an occasion with you!
+To begin your process, schedule a consultation with our clergy by contacting Mona Myers [email protected].
+We would be pleased to answer any questions that you may have and look forward to sharing in the joy of such an occasion with you!

 The Episcopal Church requires that at least one of the parties must be a baptized Christian; that the ceremony be attested by at least two witnesses; and that the marriage conform to the laws of the State and the canons of this Church.